17 Jun The changing methods and impact of communication in our IT-integrated world

 The following two tabs change content below.

 David has held positions as Operations Director and Head of IT in legal and professional firms for more than 10 years.
-He is a Director and co-owner of Amazing Support, a Microsoft Silver & Cyber Essentials accredited specialist Managed IT Support and Cyber Security company.
+He is a Director and co-owner of Amazing Support, an Award Winning, Microsoft Silver & Cyber Essentials accredited specialist Managed IT Support and Cyber Security company.
 David actively helps SME businesses receive better Managed IT Support and Cyber Security Services in the London and Hertfordshire areas.
 He also assists overseas companies who are looking to expand their business operations into the UK and helps with their inward investment IT process.
 A member of The Chartered Institute for IT (BCS), UK Council for Child Internet Safety (UKCCIS) and an event speaker promoting business start-ups and technology awareness.
-Married with a son, you will often see him riding his bicycle around the Hertfordshire towns!
-David participates in charity bike rides and is a keen Krav Maga practioner.
+David is also an Accredited Mediator.
+Married with a son, David enjoys driving his hybrid around Hertfordshire, participating in charity bike rides and is a keen Krav Maga practioner.